SQL for Data Enrichment and Enhancement

 SET customer_phone = REPLACE(customer_phone, '-', '');

-In conclusion, SQL is a powerful tool for data enrichment and enhancement.
+To wrap it up, SQL is a powerful tool for data enrichment and enhancement.
 By using SQL to add new data to your dataset or clean up existing data, you can make your data more valuable for analysis.
 Whether you are adding new columns, combining data from multiple sources, removing duplicates, or standardizing data formats, SQL can help you improve the quality and comprehensiveness of your data.

 Leave a Reply